-Now that cellphones are turning into portable media players (PMPs), at least three technology companies here at the Mobile World Congress focused on ways to coax the best possible sound out of them.
+Barcelona, Spain — Now that cellphones are turning into portable media players (PMPs), at least three technology companies here at the Mobile World Congress are focusing on ways to coax the best possible sound out of them.

-Dolby Labs demonstrated its Dolby Mobile sound-enhancing technology for cellphones and PMPs.
+As previously reported, Dolby Labs is here demonstrating Dolby Mobile sound-enhancing technology for cellphones and PMPs.
 The post-processing technology up-mixes mono to stereo and up-mixes stereo to 5.1-channel surround, which users can hear through any pair of stereo headphones, Dolby said.
-The technology, also said to enhance bass response and clarity, appeared in cellphones for the first time late last year in a pair of Sharp phones sold through a Japanese carrier.
+The technology is also said to enhance bass response and clarity.